2018 Toyota Tacoma Trim Levels with Comparisons & Configurations.

 It also includes all of the features from the Technology and Premium packages from the TRD Tacomas.
 It is only available in the Double Cab short bed configuration with an all-wheel drive V-6 and an automatic transmission, and does not come with any optional packages.From a price standpoint, the Tacoma Limited costs pretty much the same as a fully-equipped TRD Sport or TRD Off-Road Tacoma, and has the same features.
 While the choice between the Limited and the TRD Off-Road depends on whether you prefer a suspension better tuned to on-road or off-road driving, the choice between the TRD Sport and the Limited is entirely up to looks.
 The Sport is more aggressive and sporty, while the Limited is more upscale.
 From a value point of view, the three options are effectively the same.

-Compare the 2018 Tacoma Limited vs TRD Pro Trim Levels.
+Compare the 2018 Tacoma Limited vs TRD Pro Trims.
 What is the difference?

 While the Tacoma Limited can be thought of as a fully-loaded TRD Sport, the TRD Pro is a fully-loaded TRD Off-Road.
 It includes all the features of a fully-equipped TRD Off-Road model with a few additions of its own, wrapped up in special TRD styling.